serbantica/PROJECT_TEMPLATE_TO_FORK/README.md

 ---

-**Ready to start your project?
-Fork this repository and run the bootstrap script!** 🚀
+**🚀 Ready to build something amazing?
+Run the bootstrap script and start coding!**